In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 The company Inventables, Inc. is based in Chicago, IL.

-Inventables provides an end to end coverage for its customers by supplying almost everything you need to run your CNC.
+Inventables provides end-to-end support for its customers by supplying almost everything you need to run your CNC.

 Matterhackers is the best store for buying the Shapeoko 4 or the Inventables X-Carve, due to the free shipping they offer all over the USA and the lowest price guarantee.